regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    In that case you will never finish.
+    Because if you allow that you will never finish.
-    So, to stop that you need to do some sort of magic with your tests.
+    And the trick to stopping this is in CI.

 ----